sf-wdi-19-20/w2_apartment_rental_app/README.md

+### NOTE TO TEAM:
+This is not a lab.
+I'm thinking the students can pair-program on this exercise for Wednesday afternoon's module to get practice on relationships in OOP.

 # Apartment Rental App

 Your goal in this application is to use Object-Oriented Programming (OOP) to model relationships between people, properties, and units.